chapel-lang/chapel/doc/rst/technotes/gpu.rst

 We provide an alternate memory allocation strategy that stores array data directly on the device and store other data on the host.
-There are multiple benefits to using this strategy including that it enables users to have more explicit control over memory management, may be required for Chapel's to interoperate with various third-party communication libraries, and may be necessary to achieve good performance.
+There are multiple benefits to using this strategy including that it enables users to have more explicit control over memory management, may be required for Chapel to interoperate with various third-party communication libraries, and may be necessary to achieve good performance.
 As such it may become the default memory strategy we use in the future.
 Be aware though that because this strategy is